RWLPedal/music-pcbs/WoodOwlAcoustic/README.md

 This build supports a few different component options.
 For the J201 transistor, you may use a surface-mount or through-hole design.
 There is a 1uF capacitor, which you can use either an electrolytic or film capacitor for (film is recommended, but a pad is labeled for the positive lead of an electrolytic capacitor - the two circular pads are interchangeable and both negative).
 Finally, there is a trimpot on the board and it supports both trimpot form factors, although note that it's oriented upside-down compared to a typical trimpot.

+### Adjusting the trimpot

+Set the gain control fully counter-clockwise, and the other controls at 50%.
+Adjust the trimmer while using the pedal until you can detect a slight bit of compression on the attack transient of each stroke of the strings.

+For a factory adjustment, inject a 1KHz @ 1V peak-to-peak signal at the pedals input, with the controls set the same.
+Measure the PCB at the test point (top right of the board) for 1.25V DC (+/-.05V DC), while adjusting the trimmer.
+If 1.25V can't be achieved at the test point, then the JFET's Vgs(Off) is out of spec.
+It should be -1.00V +/-.15V.

 ### Changes from stock circuit

 Cybercow made the following revisions to this circuit after comparing with a stock pedal: